 For his work Millar has been nominated for four Eisner Awards and two Eagle Awards, and in June 2013 he was recognized by Queen Elizabeth II as a Member of the Most Excellent Order of the British Empire for services to film and literature as well as another long list of well know actors.

-Thankfully the “Gifted” Carnegie library seems on the surface to be saved, as developers have bought it to convert to affordable social housing, (let’s hope they don’t hit some teething building regulation issues, as these kind of problems usually end up with a mysterious fire engulfing the buildings these teething problems create).
-I will give a small shout out to the timecapsule lesuire centre as it’s pretty decent as leisure centers go, I suppose, my kids love it, so I love it, and i used to frequent the place in my younger days to make the ladies happy of course. so TIMECAPSULE..there you go, look it up or follow my link.
+Thankfully the “Gifted” Carnegie library seems on the surface to be saved, as developers have bought it to convert to affordable social housing, (let’s hope they don’t hit some teething building regulation issues, as these kinds of problems usually end up with a mysterious fire engulfing the buildings these teething problems create).
+I will give a small shout out to the timecapsule leisure centre as it’s pretty decent as leisure centres go, I suppose, my kids love it, so I love it, and I used to frequent the place in my younger days to make the females happy of course. so TIMECAPSULE..there you go, look it up or follow my link.

 Coatbridge, my home.